legacysurvey/legacysurvey/pages/status.rst

 as of Data Release 10 (`DR10`_).
 The coverage is color-coded by (extinction-corrected) depth.
 The solid line depicts the Galactic plane.

-XXX Status plots are not yet updated XXX

 .. image:: /files/depth-g-dr10.png
     :height: 410